-Like with many of the big cities highlighted in this article, you can often add them into a longer trip with little added expense, so if you’re planning a round the world trip, it pays to play around with your itinerary and see if you can take advantage of a good deal.
+Like with many of the big cities highlighted in this article, there are oddities that may allow you to add certain cities into your itinerary and SAVE money sometimes lots of money.
+It pays to play around with your itinerary and see if you can uncover a good deal.

 Things to do and see in London on a short stopover:

 Rolf Potts managed to cram in 19 London clichés in an afternoon, and while I don’t recommend seeing the city in the same frantic manner, using his experiences as a guideline would be a great idea.
 The usual tourist sites of Buckingham Palace, Trafalgar Square, London Bridge, Big Ben, and the London Eye are all possible to see in a short period of time.
 If looking to see London on a bit of a cheaper budget, check out the museum options as many offer free admissions.
 Seeing a Shakespearian play at the Globe Theater is a fantastic cultural experience, and if you are a soccer (football) fan, there’s no better place to see a match than in London, home to many English Premier League teams.